ManageIQ/manageiq.org/site/_posts/2017-01-03-last-week-in-manageiq-a-brand-new-euwe.md

 ## Deleted

 In this issue, I think [Martin Povolny][24] wins the deletion prize, with a massive `359,849` lines deleted!
 Admittedly [this PR][25] was part of the UI spit into a separate repo, but that still counts right?
-If you want to find the recently deleted code it can be found in it's own [repository][26].
+If you want to find the recently deleted code it can be found in it's own [repository][26], more information on this can be found in this [guide][27].
 This is all part of ManageIQ's plan to "extract all the things".
 Expect more code extractions over the coming months.

 ## Wrapping up

-Well that about wraps up this double issue of [Last two weeks in ManageIQ][27].
+Well that about wraps up this double issue of [Last two weeks in ManageIQ][28].
 Hopefully 2017 brings you joy and happiness, and lots more [Open Source contributions][5].
 Happy coding!

 [1]: http://manageiq.org/download/